 - Witnesses are rarely needed at DMV hearings.

-Your DMV hearing may not seem like a big deal, but it’s extremely unwise to go it alone without a lawyer’s help.
+Your DMV hearing may not seem like a big deal, but going alone without a lawyer’s help is highly unwise.
 The system is not exactly intuitive, and missing your hearing or failing to schedule can result in your license being automatically suspended for 12 months.

 What Happens at Pennsylvania DMV Hearings?

-After scheduling your PA DMV hearing, you’ll need to provide some basic personal information including your name, driver’s license number, if you submitted to a blood alcohol test, and the date you received your suspension notice.
+After scheduling your PA DMV hearing, you must provide basic personal information, including your name, driver’s license number, if you submitted a blood alcohol test and the date you received your suspension notice.

 Scheduling your DMV hearing promptly gives you a key advantage.
-With more time on your side, your attorney will be able to call in and review the state’s evidence.
+With more time, your attorney can call in and review the state’s evidence.
 This way, there are no surprises when the date of your hearing arrives.
 More importantly, your attorney will have time to create a counter-strategy should the state have any convincing evidence against you.

 Can I handle a Pennsylvania DMV hearing by myself?

-While you can submit a DMV hearing request and attend the hearing by yourself, the process can be too overwhelming and complicated to try to handle on your own.
-You aren’t alone there; a lot of lawyers are unaware of the particulars of these hearings, too.
+While you can submit a DMV hearing request and attend the hearing yourself, the process can be too overwhelming and complicated to handle independently.
+You aren’t alone there; many lawyers are unaware of the particulars of these hearings, too.

 Knowledgeable Lawyer Helping Build Your DMV Hearing Defense

-Our law firm is equipped to aggressively defend your charge.
+Our law firm is equipped to defend your charge aggressively.
 Contact our office today to schedule a free consultation.